Tags Archives: Endometriosis physical therapy

 Hormonal Treatment

-International guidelines are very confusing and inconsistent regarding hormonal therapy.
+International guidelines are very confusing and inconsistent regarding hormonal therapy for endometriosis.
 Because of this, recommendations can vary between practitioners.
-We won’t delve into all of these options here but the following are excellent summary articles on this important topic.
+We won’t delve into all these options here, but the following are excellent summary articles on this important topic.

 The important points to consider are as follows: